ReddyLab/CRADLE/README.md

   -  -faFile <br />
        .2bit files.
 You can download .2bit files in UCSC genome browser. <br/> <br/>
 * Optional Arguments <br />
    !!
 Warning !!
-Some optional arguments are required depending on parameters in required arguments. <br />
+Some optional arguments are required depending on what you put in required arguments. <br />
   -  -binSize <br />
       The size of bin (bp) for correction.
 If you put '1', it means you want to correct read counts in single-bp resolution. (default=1)
   -  -mi <br />